nnradovic/hacker-news/README.md

 - [Reactjs](https://reactjs.org/) - The web framework v16.4.0
 - [Bootstrap](https://getbootstrap.com/) - The web framework v4.1
 - [Sass](https://sass-lang.com/) - For styling
+- [Sass]

+## Other built in

 Also used lints package, and surge for build live site-example.

 ## API Hacker News